 There is no “right” time to plan your funeral or memorial service, but we suggest you begin the process when you’re vibrant and healthy, allowing you to make the best decisions without the pressures of illness or circumstance.
 Preplanning can be an emotional process, but it will put your mind at ease, knowing you’ll be leaving the gift of reassurance for your loved ones.

 Yes.
 Even simple cremation involves important decisions that need to be made and covers the cost in advance.

 Yes.
 You can make changes to or transfer your plan at any point in time.
 Just make sure to communicate any modifications by directly contacting the funeral home where you initially created your plan.

 Funeral costs vary widely, depending on the wishes of individuals and their families.
 Our experienced preplanning counselors at each of our locations in the greater Denver area can talk with you about costs and payment plans.

-There are many benefits to preplanning your funeral or memorial, but there is none greater than the peace of mind you give to yourself and your family, knowing your final wishes will be documented and met and your family won’t have to worry about making big decisions during such an already difficult time.
+There are many benefits to preplanning your funeral or memorial, but there is none greater than the peace of mind you give to yourself and your family, knowing your final wishes will be documented and met and your family won’t have to worry about making big decisions during an already difficult time.
 Relief and reassurance are the most common feelings families report to us about preplanning at Horan & McConaty.
 We want to help you and your family in every way possible to empower you and put you at ease throughout the process.